J0vial/Fantasy_wc_22/README.md

 # Fantasy_wc_22
-This is fantasy premiusr football website.
-To run this website you have to import all the sql file in xampp database then you can view this webiste by index.php.From this website you can create a team and play with points.You will have 11 players of different segments.From that your total points will be upgrade by players total avg points.
+Developed a web-based fantasy football application using PHP and MySQL.

+Configured and deployed on XAMPP by importing SQL files into the database and running via index.php.

+Enabled users to create teams of 11 players across different segments.

+Implemented a dynamic points system where team scores update automatically based on players’ average points.